 PAR is photosynthetic active radiation.
 PAR light is the wavelengths of light within the visible range of 400 to 700 nanometers (nm) which drive photosynthesis (Figure 1).
 PAR is a much used (and often misused) term related to horticulture lighting.
 PAR is NOT a measurement or “metric” like feet, inches or kilos.
 Rather, it defines the type of light needed to support photosynthesis.
 The amount and spectral light quality of PAR light are the important metrics to focus on.
 (To find out more about spectral light quality click here).
 Quantum sensors are the primary instrument used to quantify the light intensity of horticulture lighting systems.
 These sensors work by using an optical filter to create a uniform sensitivity to PAR light (Figure 1), and can be used in combination with a light meter to measure instantaneous light intensity or a data logger to measure cumulative light intensity.

 Three important questions you should look to be answered when researching horticulture lighting systems are:

 The three key metrics used to answer these questions are:

 PPF is photosynthetic photon flux.
 PPF measures the total amount of PAR that is produced by a lighting system each second.
 This measurement is taken using a specialized instrument called an integrating sphere that captures and measures essentially all photons emitted by a lighting system.
 The unit used to express PPF is micromoles per second (μmol/s).
-This is probably the second most important way of measuring a horticulture lighting system, but, for whatever reason, 99.9% of lighting companies don’t list this metric.
+This is probably the second most important way of measuring a horticulture lighting system, but, for whatever reason, most lighting companies don’t list this metric.
 It is important to note that PPF does not tell you how much of the measured light actually lands on the plants, but is an important metric if you want to calculate how efficient a lighting system is at creating PAR.